arlw87/Travel-App/README.md

 - The response object is then sent to the front end with a status property of complete
 - If there is an error in any of these steps the server will send a repsonse to the front end with the status failure and a message detailing the error

+The backend server code uses promises and then chains to achieve this asynchronous behavior.

 ## Error Handling
 The user may encouter several errors.
 These can be